-AP source: Perdue to be tapped for agriculture secretary
+Trump expects 'big results' from his choice to lead USDA

 Perdue, who was re-elected in 2006, didn’t rely only on his business acumen as governor.
 A devout Southern Baptist, he also found a place for faith in his administration.
 In 2007, when a withering drought gripped Georgia and neighboring states, he held a prayer rally in front of the Capitol in Atlanta to pray for rain.

-Perdue brought an end to Georgia’s longstanding conflicts over a state flag that featured the Confederate battle emblem.
-The controversial flag was replaced by lawmakers under Perdue’s Democratic predecessor, but the new design proved unpopular.
+Perdue brought an end to Georgia’s conflicts over a state flag that featured the Confederate battle emblem.
+The flag was replaced by lawmakers under Perdue’s Democratic predecessor, but the new design proved unpopular.
 Perdue insisted Georgia voters should pick the flag.
 A referendum was held in 2004, though Southern heritage groups were outraged that the options did not include the old flag with the Confederate symbol.

 Under Perdue’s watch, Georgia adopted tough food-safety regulations after a deadly U.S. salmonella outbreak was traced to Georgia-made peanut butter.
 He moved the state office that issues water permits for irrigation and other agricultural uses from Atlanta to rural south Georgia, where it would be closer to farmers.
-And Perdue poured millions of state dollars into Go Fish, a program that aimed to lure bass fishing tournaments to the state.
+Perdue poured millions of state dollars into Go Fish, a program that aimed to lure bass fishing tournaments to the state.

 The ex-governor, whose full name is George Ervin Perdue III, was born in rural Perry, Georgia.
 He attended the University of Georgia, where he played football as a walk-on and earned a doctorate in veterinary medicine.
 Following a stint in the Air Force, he returned to Georgia and settled in Bonaire, a city of about 14,000 people.